Your First Analysis

 In real genomic analyses, QC removes:

 Always perform QC before downstream analysis.
-The thresholds (5% missing, 5% MAF) are typical but should be adjusted based on your study design.
+The thresholds here (5% missing, 5% MAF) are typical but should be adjusted based on your study design and data quality.

 cat("\nDimensions before QC:", dim_raw[1], "×", dim_raw[2], "\n")